bet4a/d3wiki/Upgrading-to-3.0.md

 Related to reselect, **[transition.transition](Transitions#wiki-transition) now creates a new transition that is scheduled to start when the originating transition ends**.
 This makes it very easy to create chained transitions, say from [stacked to grouped bars](http://bl.ocks.org/3943967), without the hassle of listening for "end" events.

+The rarely-used **d3.tween method has been removed**.
+This previously provided a way to override the interpolator used during a transition.
+Use transition.attrTween, transition.styleTween or transition.tween instead.

 ## Geo

 D3 3.0 includes a fantastic new geographic projection system featuring [three-axis rotation](http://bl.ocks.org/3734273), [antemeridian cutting](http://bl.ocks.org/3788999) and [adaptive supersampling](http://bl.ocks.org/3795544).
 (And there’s also [TopoJSON](https://github.com/mbostock/topojson) for more efficient representation of geometry.)
 These changes are almost entirely backwards-compatible.